admin-shell-io/aas-specs-api/README.md

 The specification number is: **IDTA-01002**

 ## Content
-This repository provides the OpenAPI files published in the SwaggerHub organization [Plattform_i40](https://app.swaggerhub.com/search?owner=Plattform_i40).
+This repository provides the OpenAPI files published via [GitHub Pages](https://industrialdigitaltwin.io/aas-specs-api/docs/index.html).
+For legacy reasons, versions up to V3.1.3 are also available in the SwaggerHub organization [Plattform_i40](https://app.swaggerhub.com/search?owner=Plattform_i40).
-All published SwaggerHub APIs are synchronized all the time with the respective folders in this repository using the [GitHub Integration](https://support.smartbear.com/swaggerhub/docs/integrations/github-sync.html) feature.
 In particular, the following APIs are contained:

 |API SPEC|GitHub|GitHub Pages|SwaggerHub [^1] |
 |-----------------------------------------------------------------------|------------------------------------------------------------------|------------------------------------------------------------------|-----------------------------------------------------|